 Gandhi Gardens (Jardins de Gandhi) were inaugurated in 2000 by the then-Mayor of Barcelona Joan Clos.
 The small park in Barcelona’s Poblenou district includes a bronze statue of Mahatma Gandhi which was donated by Fundación Comparte.
 The statue is the work of the famous Argentine sculptor / human rights activist Adolfo Pérez Esquivel.

-The gardens occupy one city block and include a children’s play area with climbing frames, plenty of shade, park benches, an off lead dog area as well as pétanque courts.
-In addition to the statue of Gandhi one of the lawns features mosaic tiled waves.
+The gardens occupy one city block and include a children’s play area with climbing frames, plenty of shade, park benches, an off lead dog area, and pétanque courts.
+In addition to the statue of Gandhi, one of the lawns features mosaic-tiled waves.